Financial Aid Tax Information

 Important tax information for completing your FAFSA

 Please be advised that if your FAFSA is selected for verification and you are not eligible to use the IRS data retrieval tool (or choose not to use the tool), then you will need to get a Tax Transcript from the IRS.
-We are no longer able to accept signed copies of federal tax returns from students and parents for FAFSA verification purposes.
+We cannot accept signed copies of federal tax returns for FAFSA verification purposes.
 You may also request a Wage and Income Transcript from the IRS, which includes work income information normally found on your W-2.

 Having trouble getting a Tax Transcript or using the IRS data retrieval process?

 - A tax return has been filed as “Married Filing Separately”

 - A tax return status is married and filed as Head of Household

 - An amended tax return has been filed

 - A Puerto Rican or foreign tax return has been filed

 - You currently owe taxes and have not paid the IRS in full

 Re-submitting your FAFSA with the IRS data retrieval process:

 You may have filed your FAFSA prior to submitting your taxes using the “Will File” status and estimated your tax information.
 After the appropriate amount of time after filing your taxes, you are still able to “Make a FAFSA Correction” on your FAFSA to use the IRS data retrieval tool.
 Click here for a video of easy instructions.